TankerHQ/quickstart-examples/client/web/tutorial/README.md

 5. A list of users pops up.
 Select `bob` and click on `share`.

-6. Go back to the first tab, click on the `Refresh` button next to the `Shared with me` panel in the home page.
+6. Go back to the second tab, click on the `Refresh` button next to the `Shared with me` panel in the home page.

 7. You should see a `From alice` entry in the list.
 Click on it.